-Because ARS only analyzed tritium in water samples during 2014, only PE results for tritium were reviewed.
-GEL and TA participated in the ERA and MAPEP radiological PE studies.
-Of GEL's tests on radiological samples, 98 percent were in the Acceptable range and 93 percent of TA's tests were Acceptable.
-TA and ARS participated in the ELAP evaluations; 95 percent of TA's ELAP tests on radiological samples were in the Acceptable range and 100 percent of ARS's ELAP test results were in the Acceptable range.
+ARS, GEL and TA participated in the ERA and MAPEP radiological PE studies.
+Of ARS's radiological test results, 86 percent were in the Acceptable range; of GEL's radiological test results, 98 percent were in the Acceptable range; and of TA's radiological test results, 85 percent were in the Acceptable range.
+TA and ARS participated in the ELAP evaluations; 70 percent of TA's ELAP tests on radiological samples were in the Acceptable range and 84 percent of ARS's ELAP test results were in the Acceptable range.
+The ELAP testing is based on a small sample group (10 to 25 tests), while the ERA and MAPEP studies use a much larger sample size of over 100 tests per year.